STOP PRESS!

 The Lord Lieutenant of Hertfordshire,

-Martha Lytton-Cobbold, Rebecca Hughes,
+Martha Lytton-Cobbold, Rebecca Kelly,

-Councillor Richard Henry, Councillor Simon Speller,
+Councillor Richard Henry and Councillor Simon Speller

 Stevenage Festival